Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: 3D Shape vs. 2D Appearance Features for Continuous Facial Expression Analysis

-Given a 2D face image as input, to extract its expression embedding from its 3D face shape, we consider four different approaches that learn 3DMM parameters: ExpNet~\cite{Chang:2018:ExpNet}, 3DDFA-V2~\cite{guo2020towards}, DECA~\cite{Feng:2021:DECA}, and EMOCA~\cite{Danecek:2022:EMOCA}.
-The criteria for selecting these four models are as follows: EMOCA~\cite{Danecek:2022:EMOCA} is the current state-of-the-art in capturing 3D facial expressions, building on the ability of DECA~\cite{Feng:2021:DECA} formulation in modelling the detailed facial expressions.
+Given a 2D face image as input, to extract its expression embedding from its 3D face shape, we consider \A{five} different approaches that learn 3DMM parameters: ExpNet~\cite{Chang:2018:ExpNet}, 3DDFA-V2~\cite{Guo:2020:3DDFA_v2}, \A{RingNet~\cite{RingNet:CVPR:2019},} DECA~\cite{Feng:2021:DECA}, and EMOCA~\cite{Danecek:2022:EMOCA}.
+The criteria for selecting these \A{five} models are as follows: EMOCA~\cite{Danecek:2022:EMOCA} is the current state-of-the-art in capturing 3D facial expressions, building on the ability of DECA~\cite{Feng:2021:DECA} formulation in modelling detailed facial expressions.
 DECA develops this ability by adopting a consistency loss to effectively disentangle details specific to a person from wrinkles induced by expressions.
-Next, we choose 3DDFA-V2~\cite{Guo:2020:3DDFA_v2} since its global shape reconstruction error is very close to that of DECA~\cite{feng2018evaluation,Feng:2021:DECA}.
-The last model that we evaluate here is ExpNet~\cite{Chang:2018:ExpNet}, which directly regresses the 3DMM expression coefficients inferred using the 3DDFA model~\cite{zhu2016face}, a predecessor to the 3DDFA-V2 formulation.
+Next, we choose 3DDFA-V2~\cite{Guo:2020:3DDFA_v2} since its global shape reconstruction error is very close to that of DECA~\cite{Feng:2021:DECA}. \A{In contrast to the aforementioned models, which use 2D facial geometry only as a regularisation constraint in minimising 3D reconstruction loss, RingNet~\cite{RingNet:CVPR:2019} heavily relies on 2D landmarks for supervision by minimising a novel shape consistency loss.} The last model that we evaluate here is ExpNet~\cite{Chang:2018:ExpNet}, which directly regresses expression coefficients inferred using 3DDFA~\cite{zhu2016face}, a predecessor to 3DDFA-V2.

-Though all these four models output the 3DMM expression embeddings ($\alpha_{ex}$), their dimensionality varies from model to model: 29\,D for ExpNet (same as in the original 3DDFA), 10\,D for 3DDFA-V2, and 50\,D for both DECA and EMOCA.
-It is important to note that the fidelity of facial expressions captured by these models does depend not only on the expression embedding dimensionality but also on various other factors such as their corresponding CNN backbone complexity and optimisation procedure followed during their training, etc.
+Though all these \A{five} models output similar expression embedding vectors ($\alpha_{ex}$), their dimensionality varies from model to model: 29\,D for ExpNet (same as in the original 3DDFA), 10\,D for 3DDFA-V2, and 50\,D for \A{RingNet}, DECA and EMOCA.
+It is important to note that the fidelity of facial expressions captured by these models does depend not only on the expression embedding dimensionality but also on various other factors such as their corresponding CNN backbone complexity and optimisation procedures followed during their training, etc.